binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

     # ...
     # ...

-#### Credentials
+#### Credentials and Other Secrets

 Create multiple accounts with least privileges required for each user, discussed below.
 Create and enforce password policies, discussed below.

-Funnily enough, with the AWS account root user story I mentioned in the [Risks](#cloud-identify-risks-storage-of-secrets-credentials) subsection, I had created a report detailing this as one of the most critical issues that needed addressing several weeks before everyone but one person lost access.
+Funnily enough, with the AWS account root user story I mentioned in the [Risks](#cloud-identify-risks-storage-of-secrets-credentials-and-other-secrets) subsection, I had created a report detailing this as one of the most critical issues that needed addressing several weeks before everyone but one person lost access.

 If your business is in The Cloud, the account root user is one of your most valuable assets, do not share it with anyone, and only use it when essential.